List of proposed railway electrification routes in Great Britain: Infill schemes for freight

+These proposals are supported by the Railway Industry Association.

 Northern Hub

 As part of the Northern Hub project, the following lines in North West England and Yorkshire were to have been electrified:

 In December 2013 it was announced that the branch from to would be electrified by 2017.
 However, the enhancements delivery plan update of September 2016 moved the completion date with only GRIP Stage 3 (Option selection) being completed by then.
 On 1 September 2021, the Department for Transport formally announced this would now go ahead.